Chely Wright: Coming out and current life

 Wright eventually abandoned the belief of hiding her sexual identity.
 She soon took steps towards coming out.
 In 2008, Wright made the move from Nashville to New York City where she became more involved with the LGBT community.
 During this period, she came out to members of her immediate family and to a few of her close friends.
 It was not until 2007 that she decided to come out publicly, but spent the next three years writing her autobiography.
 She stated that she wanted to come out to free herself from the burdens of living a lie, to lend support to LGBT youth, and to dismantle the notion that being gay is immoral.
 On May 3, 2010, People magazine reported her coming out.
 Wright became one of the first members of the country music community to come out as gay; country artist k.d. lang came out in 1992 (though she later abandoned the country music genre), and Kristen Hall, formerly of Sugarland, was openly gay while working with that band.

 Following her announcement, Wright received support from fellow country artists LeAnn Rimes, Mary Chapin Carpenter, Faith Hill, Naomi Judd, SHeDAISY and Trisha Yearwood.
-She also found new fans that discovered her through the LGBT community and through social media platforms.
-Wright also lost a significant chunk of her fan base and her record sales dropped in half.
+She found new fans that discovered her through the LGBT community and through social media platforms.
+However, Wright's sexuality caused her to lose a significant chunk of her fan base, with her record sales dropping by half.
+She also reported receiving daily hate mail, including death threats, due to her sexual orientation.

 Two weeks after publicly coming out, Wright met fellow LGBT activist and Sony Music marketing director Lauren Blitzer.
 On April 6, 2011, Wright announced her engagement to Blitzer.
 The couple married on August 20, 2011, in a private ceremony on a country estate in Connecticut officiated by both a rabbi and a reverend.
 On January 23, 2013, the couple announced that Chely was expecting identical twins.
 In May 2013, Wright gave birth to two twin boys named George and Everett.
 Both children were named after their great-grandfathers, according to Wright.

 In 2018, Wright suffered a stroke.
 After having a series of migraine headaches that felt unusual, Wright went to the emergency room at New York's Lenox Hill Hospital.
 Her doctor there confirmed that she had suffered a stroke.
 Wright made the news public a year later to help encourage other people to seek medical attention if they notice similar symptoms.